Disposable EEG Electrode Market Outlook:

 End user Segment Analysis

-The hospitals segment is expected to hold the second-highest share of 58.5% in the market during the forecast duration.
-The segment’s growth is attributed to the existence of stringent infection control mandates as well as an increase in the occurrence of neurological cases.
-In this regard, the 2023 guideline of the CDC has effectively escalated the implementation by categorizing reusable EEG electrodes as high-risk for HAIs, which has prompted 95% of hospitals in the U.S. to switch to disposables.
+Based on the end user, the hospitals segment in the market is anticipated to account for the third-largest share by the end of the predicted duration.
+The segment’s development is highly fueled by the existence of stringent infection control mandates as well as an increase in the occurrence of neurological cases.
+In this regard, the 2023 guideline of the CDC has effectively escalated the implementation by categorizing reusable EEG electrodes as high-risk for HAIs, which has prompted the majority of hospitals in the U.S. to switch to disposables.
 Besides, reimbursement support and operational efficiency are other benefits that positively impact the overall segment.

 Our in-depth analysis of the global market includes the following segments: